Ph.D. , Information Systems, 2023

 Dr. Kim was advised by Dr. Karuna Joshi from 2019-2023.
 His research interests lie in Health Informatics, Health IT standards, and Cloud Computing Security.
 He worked on the Trusted Compliance Enforcement (TRUCE) and the Delegated Access Control using ABE project, looking at techniques for trusted and secure data exchange of large datasets.

-He is currently a Postdoc researcher in the Center for Translational Research at Children’s National Hospital.
+He is currently a Postdoctoral Fellow in the Mindful AI lab at the Center for Translational Research in Children’s National Hospital.

 Dae-young successfully defended his Ph.D.
 Thesis on July 20, 2023.